chef-boneyard/chef-web-docs-2016/includes_style_guide/includes_style_guide.rst

 Recap!
 +++++++++++++++++++++++++++++++++++++++++++++++++++++
-When submitting a PR or issue to chef-docs for a docs change, remember:
+When submitting a PR or issue to |chef docs| for a docs change, remember:

 * Focus on the ``chef_master`` repo to find the topic/files
 * Find the appropriate ``includes_`` folder, and then find the actual topic
 * For a straightfoward PR or issue, make it against that file
-* Keep in mind potential versioning issues, make those clear in the PR or issue if you're not sure---chef-docs will help out
+* Keep in mind potential versioning issues, make those clear in the PR or issue if you're not sure---|chef docs| will help out
-* Focus on the actual content---chef-docs will help with any string replacements, includes file management, and versioning
+* Focus on the actual content---|chef docs| will help with any string replacements, includes file management, and versioning

 For example, if you wanted to add an attribute to a resource, the PR or issue could look like this::